privacyidea/privacyidea/doc/configuration/privacyidea-appliance.rst

 Updates
 .......

-In this menu, you can setup cronjobs for automatic updates which is seldomly used in productive setups.
+In this menu, you can setup cronjobs for automatic updates which is seldom used in productive setups.

 .. _pi-appliance_audit: